Alipay, China's leading third-party online payment solutionAlipay, China's leading third-party online payment solution

 Figure 1.
 Payment process with Konbini (Ant page)

-You can also choose the payment method without the Ant page.
-In this scenario, during the first-time payment, buyers complete the required information on the merchant page and can save the information for subsequent payments.
+In this scenario, buyers can opt to complete the payment process without the Ant page.
+During a first-time payment, buyers provide the required information on the merchant page, with the option to save this information for subsequent payments.

 First-time payment

-Buyers are redirected to the merchant page for the information collection.
+Buyers are redirected to the merchant page for information collection.

 image.png

 Figure 2.
-Payment process with Konbini (the first-time payment)
+Payment process with Konbini (First-time payment)

 Subsequent payments

-Subsequent payments apply to buyers who save their information in the first-time payment.
-This allows them to skip the step of collecting their information again to make quick payments.
+Subsequent payments can be made by buyers who saved their information during the first-time payment, allowing them to bypass the information collection step to make quick payments.

 image.png